dotnet/designs/accepted/2022/enable-512-vectors.md

 }
 ```

 In this way, we can collapse multiple SIMD ISA checks into a single "template" SIMD ISA code which the JIT may expand.
-We use a new `Vectorize` intrinsic that allows backward compatability with `Vector<T>`, i.e., a `Vectorize` JIT intrinsic instructs the JIT that the code inside its block is a template for multiple vector sizes.
-If `Vectorize` is not present, `Vector<T>` will generate as a single vector size chosen by the JIT.
+We use a new `Vectorize.If` intrinsic that allows backward compatability with `Vector<T>`, i.e., a `Vectorize.If` JIT intrinsic instructs the JIT that the code inside its block is a template for multiple vector sizes.
+If `Vectorize.If` is not present, `Vector<T>` will select the best ISA for the platform determined by the JIT.

 ### Additional `Vector<T>` Methods for Near-Intrinsic Performance

-In the following examples:
+In the following example:

 ```C#
 public int SumVector(ReadOnlySpan<int> source)